ZIRCONIUM CLADDING IS THE REACTOR’S PRIMARY SAFETY BARRIER

 - The plant in Ugine (Savoie) manufactures zirconium alloys from sponges coming from Jarrie, recycled zirconium products and added elements.
 These material are then melted, forged then shaped into flat products called largets, bars, cladding sketches.

 The semi-finished products are then delivered to other facilities to be processed into tubing, slab and flat band.
-Ugine is also the site of the CEZUS Research Center, renowned for its research and development activities in alloys.
+Ugine is also the site of The Research Center of the Zirconium division , renowned for its research and development activities in alloys.

 - The plant in Rugles (Eure) uses zirconium slabs delivered by Ugine.
 Slabs are rolled into coils and strips, through a hot and cold rolling process.